New Scottish teacher pay offer tabled

 The EIS spokesperson added: “A full update to our members will be sent following the meeting of the salaries committee tomorrow.”

-In August, the SNCT teachers’ panel called on the Scottish government to “avoid this escalation by undertaking all work necessary to table a credible pay offer for Scottish teachers without delay”.
+In August, the SNCT teachers’ panel called on the Scottish government to be “undertaking all work necessary to table a credible pay offer for Scottish teachers without delay”.

 Scottish teaching unions put in a pay claim for 6.5 per cent in January.
 In June, they unanimously rejected an offer that entailed 2 per cent from August 2024 and a further 1 per cent in May 2025.

 In England, the Department for Education announced near the end of July that teachers and leaders would receive a 5.5 per cent pay rise from September 2024.
-In another recent development, the Scottish government offered NHS staff a 5.5 per cent pay rise for 2024-25.
+In other recent developments, the Scottish government offered NHS staff a 5.5 per cent pay rise for 2024-25, while it recently provided extra funding to help Cosla offer a pay increase of at least 3.6 per cent to local authority workers.

 In March 2023, Scottish teachers secured a 14.6 per cent pay rise over 28 months.
 This followed the first national strike action over pay by teachers in Scotland since the 1980s.